-Software packages MUST process included files before simulation is started, and the content of included files MUST be merged into the model environment before simulation.
+Software packages MUST process included files before simulation is started, and the content of included files MUST be merged into the whole-model environment before simulation.
 Specifically:

-- The <options> tag options will be merged with the <options> from the primary model.
-This means that if an included file specifies an option such as <uses_conveyor/>, then the simulation SHOULD assume the entire model has the <uses_conveyor/> option specified.
-When merging XMILE <options> the most specific of each option will take priority. - Any <behavior> and <style> options specified at the top level of the included file will be merged into the default styles from the primary model.
+• The <options> tag options will be merged with the <options> from the primary model.
+This means that if an included file specifies an option such as <uses_conveyor/>, then the simulation SHOULD assume the entire whole-model has the <uses_conveyor/> option specified.
+When merging XMILE <options> the most specific of each option will take priority.

+- AnyWhen an included file only contains <behavior> and/or <style> options specified at the top level of the 2, those <behavior> and <style> options in the included file will be merged into the default styles fromof the primary modelfile including them.
 This allows behaviors and styles to be included from other files.
-When merging <behavior> and <style> options, any behaviors and styles specified in the primary model will take priority.
-(This allows the primary model to overwrite styles specified in the included file). - <model> and <macro> tags in the included file will be merged into the primary model at the start of the model, in the order in which they appear in the list of included files.
+When merging <behavior> and <style> options, any behaviors and styles specified in the primary modelfile that included them will take priority.
+(This allows the primary modelfile that included them to overwritde styles specified in the included file). - <model> and <macro> tags in the included file will be merged into the primary modelfile that includes them at the start of the modelthat file, in the order in which they appear in the list of included files.
 If there are name conflicts between <model> and <macro> tags in the included file and the primary model, the primary model will take priority.
 (This allows the primary model to overwrite submodels or macros specified in the included file).